IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 Default properties can be set in the corresponding language properties file.
 For example, the COBOL file properties can be set in [application-conf/Cobol.properties](../samples/application-conf/Cobol.properties), while the Assembler file properties can be set in [application-conf/Assembler.properties](../samples/application-conf/Assembler.properties), and so on.

+zAppBuild is currently proposing to store these properties within the application repository and let the application team have control over these files.
+If you are looking for a more centralized way to manage the default options for all applications, you can move these definitions into the zAppBuild build framework itself by either merging them into the appropriate language property file under [build-conf](../build-conf/) or store them in a separate directory within zAppBuild itself and leverage the `applicationConfRootDir` property in [build-conf/build.propertiees](../build-conf/build.properties).

 ## Overriding properties

 The following section describes the various strategies to override the default value.
 The DBB file property syntax is the most commonly used approach within the zAppBuild samples.
-Two alternate approaches to override build properties are implemented in zAppBuild to serve the different needs to simplify migration by either leveraging an individual properties file per application artifact or by defining a language definition mapping.
+Two alternate approaches to override build properties are implemented in zAppBuild to serve the different needs and requirement to simplify the adoption of zAppBuild by either leveraging an individual properties file per application artifact or by defining a language definition mapping.

 ### DBB file properties